dcchambers/dcchambers.github.io/_drafts/radiology-tech-stack.md

 that allows staff to view statistics about our CT scanners and filter results.

 Some of our these applications are "CRUD" apps that interact with our database.
-CRUD stands for "Create, Replace, Update, and Delete."
+CRUD stands for "Create, Read, Update, and Delete."
 For example, physicians earn merit and are paid based on different achievements and activities throughout the year.
 We've developed a PHP application that allows the admin staff to enter activities throughout the year.
 These are then added to a